Dealmaking cameo may prove lucrative for fixer Blair

-Blair's surprise involvement in a last-minute breakthrough between Glencore (GLEN.L) and the government of Qatar, which is a shareholder in Glencore's target Xstrata XTA.L, shows that Blair's Middle East connections are paying off.
+Blair's surprise involvement in a last-minute breakthrough between Glencore and the government of Qatar, which is a shareholder in Glencore's target Xstrata, shows that Blair's Middle East connections are paying off.

 Those links are likely to prove ever more valuable as Gulf states look to invest their oil and gas riches overseas to diversify their wealth.